google/WebFundamentals/src/content/en/updates/2019/06/pwa-install-patterns.md

 {# wf_featured_image: /web/updates/images/generic/thumbs-up.png #}
 {# wf_featured_snippet: If your PWA has use cases where it’s helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting the installation of your PWA within the web UI of your app.
 We have new recommendations on how you can promote the installation of your app. #}

-# How do I notify users my PWA is installable? {: .page-title }
+# How do I notify users that my PWA is installable? {: .page-title }

 {% include "web/_shared/contributors/petelepage.html" %}